Ipsos i-Say Review – Is It Legit?

 Of course, the trick is to complete as many surveys as possible, which can be hard if you don’t qualify for a lot of them.

-Pros – The Pros of Ipsos i-Say
+The Pros & Cons of Ipsos i-Say

 Ipsos i-Say’s website is clean and minimalistic.
 That’s fitting, considering the site isn’t littered with a bunch of offers or trial downloads; it strictly focuses on surveys.